 - 10.a.
-Ensuring that the Apply Colour To All Groups flag is not selected in View sequence alignment menu.
-This must be turned off specifically as it is on by default. - 10.b.
-Open a sequence alignment, for example the PFAM domain PF08975 in PFAM seed.
-Select the alignment menu option Colour ⇒ ClustalX.
-Note the colour change.
+Open a sequence alignment, for example the PFAM domain PF03460 in PFAM seed database.
+Select the alignment menu option $Colour \Rightarrow ClustalX$ and note the colour change.
 Now try all the other colour schemes in the Colour menu.
-Note that some colour schemes do not colour all residues. - 10.c.
+Note that some colour schemes do not colour all residues. - 10.b.
 Colour the alignment using $Colour \Rightarrow Blosum62$.
 Select a group of around 4 similar sequences.
-Use the context menu (right click on the group) option $Selection \Rightarrow Edit$ $New\ Group \Rightarrow Group\ Colour \Rightarrow Blosum62$ to colour the selection.
+Use the context menu (right click on the group) option $Selection \Rightarrow Edit New Group \Rightarrow Group Colour \Rightarrow Blosum62$ to colour the selection.
 Notice how some residues which were not coloured are now coloured.
-The calculations performed for dynamic colouring schemes like Blosum62 are based on the group being coloured, not the whole alignment (this also explains the colouring changes observed in exercise 5 during the group selection step). - 10.d.
+The calculations performed for dynamic colouring schemes like Blosum62 are based on the selected group, not the whole alignment (this also explains the colouring changes observed in exercise 5 during the group selection step). - 10.c.
 Keeping the same selection as before, colour the complete alignment except the group using $Colour \Rightarrow Taylor$.
 Select the menu option $Colour \Rightarrow By$ Conservation.
-Slide the selector from side to side and observe the changes in the alignment colouring in the selection and in the complete alignment.
+Slide the selector in the Conservation Colour Increment dialog box from side to side and observe the changes in the alignment colouring in the selection and in the complete alignment.